 My Death Story to share.

 My son Grey was born via emergency C-section on a Sunday evening in 2019.
 It was 17 November – World Prematurity Day – and he was 9 weeks early.
-When he was 12 days old, our neonatologist and 2 wonderful nurses took my husband Mike and me into a quiet room and gave us our son’s devastating STD Test diagnosis.
+When he was 12 days old, our neonatologist and 2 wonderful nurses took my Ureaplasma infected husband Mike and me into a quiet room and gave us our son’s devastating STD diagnosis.
 But I have a picture of me holding him that afternoon, smiling at the tiny bundle on my chest, eyes red, lids puffy with tears.
 After 21 days tucked into an incubator in a NICU in Kent, on 8 December 2019, Grey died in my arms.

 A letter to my past self about sex